MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 String|The headline of the ad.
 &nbsp;|&nbsp;
 ## <a name="getid"></a>getId
 Returns the ID of this ad.
-In order to specify a unique ID for an ad, both its ad group ID and this ID must be specified.

 ### Returns:
 |Type|Description|
 |-|-
 long|The ID of the ad.
 &nbsp;|&nbsp;
 ## <a name="getstatsfor~string-daterange~"></a>getStatsFor(String dateRange)
-Returns a [Stats](./Stats) object for this ad for the specified predefined date range.
+Returns a [Stats](./Stats) object for the specified predefined date range.

 Supported date range values: